Congregation Beth Israel (West Hartford, Connecticut): First synagogue

 Congregation Beth Israel's first synagogue was built at 21 Charter Oak Avenue in Hartford in 1876.
 Though Beth Israel left the building in 1936, the building is occupied by the Charter Oak Cultural Center.
 It is among the oldest synagogue buildings still standing in the United States.

 Beth Israel moved into its present location in 1936.

 Clergy

 Rabbi Feldman

 For most of the middle of the 20th century (1925–1977), Congregation Beth Israel was led by Rabbi Abraham J. Feldman, a leading exponent of Classical Reform philosophy.
-One change that Rabbi Feldman brought to the congregation was the confirmation ceremony at age 16.

 Dr. Feldman was a nationally known Jewish leader.
 He received many awards, authored several books, and held important positions in various offices including the Connecticut Advisory Committee of the United States Commission on Civil Rights and American Jewish Committee.
 He was praised by President Dwight D. Eisenhower for "his outstanding leadership" and "bringing strength to the nation and hope to the free world".